I'm up at seven and a bit draggy today. The morning is bright.

 I'm up at seven again with a list to do before I go.

-I took out four drums of ashes, shoveled coal, and brought the Crossbox inside.
+I took out four drums of ashes, shoveled coal, and brought the Crossbow sailboat inside.
 It had accumulated ice and snow in the cockpit and I was concerned the ice might expand and crack the fiberglass.
-While working outside, I notice3d my neighbour going by in his horse-drawn sleigh.
+While working outside, I noticed my neighbour going by in his horse-drawn sleigh.

 I got home at eleven and went straight to bed.